ibrahimberb/gable-preview/README.md

 ## License

-This software is licensed under the GNU General Public License v3.0 (GPL-3.0).
-Commercial use is strictly prohibited without prior written permission from the authors.
+This project is released under a noncommercial license.
+Commercial use is prohibited without prior written permission from the author.

-This license includes an additional non-commercial restriction that supersedes the sections of GPL-3.0 permitting commercial use.

-For full license terms, see the LICENSE file.
+Please see the LICENSE file for more details.